jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 In this labwork, you will be experimenting with various recurrent neural networks for addressing the quite exciting problem of transcribing in text was is said in an audio file, a so called [Automatic Speech Recognition (ASR)](https://en.wikipedia.org/wiki/Speech_recognition) task.

 The data we will be using are collected within the [Mozilla common voice](https://commonvoice.mozilla.org/) which are multi-language datasets of audio recordings and unaligned text transcripts.
-At the time of writing, there are almost 2000 hours in English and 700 hours in French.
+At the time of writing, the v15 corpus contains 2500 hours in English and almost 1000 hours in French.
 You can contribute yourself by either recording or validating recordings.
+Although we will be using Common Voice, there are [several other datasets you might interested in](https://www.afcp-parole.org/ressources/corpus-et-outils/corpus/) if you work on ASR.

 You will be experimenting with the Connectionist Temporal Classification model (CTC) as introduced in [@Graves2014], which is the basis of the Deep Speech models (proposed by Baidu research[@Amodei2015] and also implemented by [Mozilla](https://github.com/mozilla/DeepSpeech)).
 Soon or later, this labwork might be extended to encompass Seq2Seq with attention as introduced in the Listen Attend and Spell [@Chan2016].